SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-mrw46/PROJECT_PRESENTATION.md

 What you may not know is that lots of our Stringships have encountered hostile aliens who kidnap crewmembers and replace them with imposters...

 Capital Command needs your help!
 We need you to check our Stringships and identify anyone who is not a true Capital Crewmember.
-If you find an intruder, blast them out of the airlock!
+If you find an intruder, blast them out of an airlock!

 If more than half of the crew has been replaced, the ship is lost and the remaining Capital Crewmembers must evacuate.